Queer Pioneer: David Secter Talks about Winter Kept Us Warm

 Secter still makes movies, his latest being Take the Flame, a feature documentary about the history of the gay games, the massive sporting event that will next take place this summer in Chicago.
 Secter spoke to Take One from his Long Beach home.

-When this was published in 2005, Matthew Hays was a member of Take One’s editorial board and had written for The Globe and Mail, The New York Times, Toronto Star, The Advocate and Playback.
+This article is reprinted from Issue 52 of Take One Magazine, published in December of 2005.
+Northernstars.ca acquired the archives of Take One Magazine in 2007.
+Matthew Hays was a member of Take One’s editorial board and had written for The Globe and Mail, The New York Times, Toronto Star, The Advocate and Playback.